joepool/Hackintosh-HP-Z420-OpenCore/README.md

 # Hackintosh-HP-Z420-OpenCore
 ### Do not just copy this EFI and expect it to work
-Hackintosh EFI for HP Z420 Workstation Using Catalina/Big Sur Beta
+Hackintosh EFI for HP Z420 Workstation - Tested on Catalina and Big Sur
 # Setup
 This EFI is setup for debugging, it uses the debug version of OpenCore, and has logging/verbose enabled.
 ### Required BIOS Settings